anushajoseph/Personal-Assistant-Tessa/README.md

  2.Imported pyttsx3 for converting text to speech.

- 3.Changed male voice to female voice without any libraries.(voice [1]).
+ 3.Changed male voice to female voice without any libraries (voice [1]).

  4.Added basic commands in code.